Manuela Sykes: Politics

 She started to rise to prominence in the Liberal party nationally and was elected a member of the Liberal Party Council.
 She was then elected as a member of the Liberal Party National Executive.
 She took a particular interest in the situation in South Africa and was an executive member of the Anti-Apartheid Movement.
 With the Liberal party experiencing something of a mini-revival she contested Ipswich for a third time at the 1964 General Election.
 Although she again managed to increase the Liberal vote share, she was unable to make the same sort of advance the Liberals were making elsewhere;

 For the 1966 general election, Sykes switched constituencies to contest the Cornish seat of Falmouth and Camborne.
 Although the seat was in a part of the country where the Liberals were much stronger, she was again starting from third place.
 With the Liberal vote dropping slightly across the country, Sykes experienced for the first time that same shift in support;

 She became disillusioned with the Liberal party but not much on policy grounds.
 Her only real difference came in her opposition to the Liberal policy of Britain joining the Common Market.
 In March 1967 she announced that she had left the Liberal party to join the Labour Party.
 She did not contest the 1970 general election.
 Two years later, she stood again as a candidate, but this time for the Labour party in Uxbridge.
 Labour were hoping to regain a seat they had lost to the Conservatives in 1970, and Sykes had her best chance of being elected to parliament.
 However, the swing of 2% she achieved was not enough to gain the seat.

 She fought Uxbridge again at the following general election but again without success;

 She stood down as Labour candidate and did not contest the general election eight months later and did not stand for parliament again.
 She did, however, stand for election to local government and was elected to Westminster City Council in 1974.

 Later life

 She was diagnosed with dementia and campaigned for the rights of people diagnosed with dementia.
 Having been placed in a care home herself, she campaigned for her right to be allowed to live in her own home.
-She took the case to court and in 2014 won her right to live at home.
+She took the case to court and in 2014 won her right to live at home for a trial period of one month.
+Her return to her house proved unsustainable: she was back in the care home after a few weeks.
+She died in 2017.